arnetheduck/j2c/README.md

 it either from Bitbucket (https://bitbucket.org/arnetheduck/j2c/) or github (https://github.com/arnetheduck/j2c).

-From time to time, a release may appear at the Eclipse labs site - see https://bitbucket.org/arnetheduck/j2c/downloads .
+From time to time, a release may appear at the Bitbucket site - see https://bitbucket.org/arnetheduck/j2c/downloads .
 About that same time, the update site (https://bitbucket.org/arnetheduck/j2c.site/raw/default/) should be updated.